 Christmas is always a time of year that I enjoy - the festivity, celebration and spirit of the festive season always brings me joy and these Spiced Candied Nuts are a staple part of my Xmas treats spread every year.

-Festive vibes aside, these fresh nuts are roasted to perfection, tossed in a delicious maple syrup, warm cinnamon & a vanilla coating that is oh so moreish!
-You can literally whip these babies up in around 15-20 minutes and once you try them, you are going want to keep a jar of these on hand for whenever you are peckish or caught out last minute without a gift - because packed in a cute jar they make a lovely personal and thoughtful present!
+Festive vibes aside, these fresh nuts are roasted to perfection, tossed in a delicious maple syrup, warm and beautiful cinnamon & an indulgent vanilla coating that is oh so moreish!
+You can literally whip these babies up in around 15-20 minutes and once you try them, you are going want to keep a jar of these on hand for whenever you are peckish or caught out last minute without a gift - because packed in a cute jar they make a lovely personal and thoughtful present too!

-There isn't a lot of sugar or salt to worry about and the healthy fats and cinnamon have so many health promoting properties - they really are a guilty-free pleasure!
+There isn't a lot of sugar or salt to worry about and the healthy fats and cinnamon have so many health promoting properties.

 If using hazelnuts in this recipe use hazelnuts that have the skin removed.
 Almonds with the skin on are fine.

 A food grade flexible, heat-safe silicon spatula works well to stir the syrup and easily toss the nuts in the saucepan

 A non-stick saucepan makes working with the syrup and clean-up afterwards much easier

 Please use genuine maple syrup for best results (and to also reap its nutritional benefits) instead of cheaper maple flavoured syrup

 These nuts make a great addition to salads and add fabulous crunch and flavor

 These store well in the fridge and will keep easily for a couple of months in an airtight container